sqldelight/sqldelight/docs/common/types_sqlite.md

 ## SQLite Types

 SQLDelight column definitions are identical to regular SQLite column definitions but support an [extra column constraint](#custom-column-types) which specifies the Kotlin type of the column in the generated interface.
-SQLDelight natively supports Long, Double, String, ByteArray, Int, Short, Float, and Booleans.

 ```sql
 CREATE TABLE some_types (